-- Ion weapons: Do not deal damage, but drains a system of its power.
+- Ion Weapons: Do not deal hull damage, but drains a system of its power and can temporarily "lock down" a system, preventing it from functioning.
 They are especially good against shields.

 - Missiles: Goes through shields and deal a lot of damage, but require missile ammunition to operate.

-- Bombs: Similar to missiles, but perform more specialized tasks like setting the enemy ship (or the player's) on fire.
+- Bombs: Similar to missiles, bombs bypass defensive drones by teleporting directly to the target room on the enemy ship, and can perform more specialized tasks, like setting the enemy ship (or the player's) on fire.

-A ship can also carry drones, which require a drone system and drone parts to operate.
+A ship can also carry drones, which require a drone control subsystem and drone parts to operate.
 Drones provide offensive or defensive bonuses until they are destroyed, power is lost, or the drone system is disabled.
-Drones can fulfill many different tasks like missile and boarding defense, hull and system repairs, and offensive operations.
+Drones can fulfill many different tasks like missile and boarding defence, hull and system repairs, and offensive operations.
 Most ships do not start with a drone system, but one can be purchased in a store.

-There are seven different races of aliens in FTL, each with their own advantages and disadvantages (save for humans, who have none).
-Each ship starts with their own race (for example, humans aboard the Kestrel), but more can be found in encounters or hired in stores.
-All ships can only hold up to eight crew members.
+There are eight different races in FTL, each with their own advantages and disadvantages (save for humans, who have none).
+Each race has its own type of ship, but will often have members of other races.
+All ships can hold up to a maximum of eight crew members.

 The ship's crew manages the various systems on board, providing additional benefits to the systems they are working on, and helping to repair broken systems and fend off boarders.
-Doing these tasks will increase their skill levels in that particular task, and crew members can master a particular skill (up to two levels), making them very proficient in that task.
-Crew members can die and be permanently lost in random encounters.
+Performing these tasks will increase their skill levels in that particular task, and crew members can master a particular skill (up to two levels), making them very proficient in that task.
+Crew members can die and be permanently lost in random encounters, but the Cloning Bay allows them to regenerate with a minor loss in skill levels.
 Generally, having a crew of mixed alien races will open up more encounter options.